XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/the_bluest_eye.md

 "The girl started to walk away."

 "Wait."
 Junior walked toward her.
 "You can play in it if you want to.
-What's yourd name?""Pecola.
+What's yourd name?"

+"Pecola.
 I don't want to play."

 "Come on.
 I'm not going to bother you."